Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem A, Corollary B and Theorem C

-Assuming that $X$ has locally planar singularities and setting $g:=p_a(X)$, the morphisms appearing in the above diagram satisfy the following properties: the morphism $v$ (hence also $\wt{v}$) is smooth of relative dimension $g$ (see Fact \ref{F:univ-Jac}\eqref{F:univ-Jac1}); the morphism $u$ (and hence also $\wt{u}$) is projective, flat of relative dimension $g$ with trivial relative dualizing sheaf and geometrically connected fibers (see Theorem \ref{T:univ-Jac}, Corollary \ref{C:connect} and Corollary \ref{C:triv-can}).
-Moreover all the schemes appearing in diagram \eqref{E:diag-ThmA} are smooth over $\ov{k}=k$: $\Spec R_X$ is smooth by Theorem \ref{T:univ-rings}\eqref{T:univ-rings2}; $\ov{J}_{\X}(\un q)$ is smooth by Theorem \ref{T:univ-Jac}; $J(\X)$ (resp. $\ov{J}_{\X}(\un q)\times_{\Spec R_X} J(\X)$) is smooth because the morphism $v$ (resp. $\wt{v}$) is smooth over a smooth codomain.
+Assuming that $X$ has locally planar singularities and setting $g:=p_a(X)$, the morphisms appearing in the above diagram satisfy the following properties: the morphism $v$ (hence also $\wt{v}$) is smooth of relative dimension $g$ (see Fact \ref{F:univ-Jac}\eqref{F:univ-Jac1}); the morphism $u$ (and hence also $\wt{u}$) is projective, flat of relative dimension $g$ with trivial relative dualizing sheaf and geometrically connected fibers (see Theorems \ref{T:compJac} and \ref{T:univ-Jac}).
+Moreover all the schemes appearing in diagram \eqref{E:diag-ThmA} are regular: $\Spec R_X$ is regular by Lemma \ref{L:morpi}\eqref{L:morpi2}; $\ov{J}_{\X}(\un q)$ is regular by Theorem \ref{T:univ-Jac}; $J(\X)$ (resp. $\ov{J}_{\X}(\un q)\times_{\Spec R_X} J(\X)$) is regular because the morphism $v$ (resp. $\wt{v}$) is smooth over a regular codomain (see \cite[(17.5.8)]{EGAIV4}).

 The following result is a generalization of a well-known result of Mumford for abelian varieties (see \cite[Sec.
 III.13]{Mum}) and it is the key for the proof of our main theorems.